Tyrrrz/Tyrrrz.me/data/blog/fluent-generics/Post.md

 At a glance, this may appear to have solved this problem, however the code above does not actually compile.
 The reason for that is the fact that the `Endpoint<TReq>` and `Endpoint<TRes>` are ambiguous, since there is no way to determine whether a single unconstrained type argument is meant to specify a request or a response.

 Just like with the `RunCommand` method earlier in the article, there are a couple of straightforward ways to work around this, but they are not particularly elegant.
-For example, the simplest solution would be to rename the types so that their capabilities are reflected in their names:
+For example, the simplest solution would be to rename the types so that their capabilities are reflected in their names, avoiding collisions in the process:

 ```csharp
 public abstract class Endpoint<TReq, TRes> : EndpointBase